salma-shah/cis6035-cnn-driver-drowsiness-detection-mobile-app/README.md

 ## Screenshots

 ## Architecture & Technology Stack
-The mobile application follows a combination of layered architecture and MVVM to separate responsibilities between the presentation, business logic, data, and Firebase service layers.
+The mobile application uses layered architecture with MVVM to separate responsibilities among the presentation, business logic, data, and Firebase service layers.
 * **Presentation Layer**: Interfaces built with Flutter (stateful and stateless widgets) for user interactions.
 * **BLoC / View Model**: Manages application state and UI updates, acting as the bridge between data and UI, like updating UI based on drowsiness predictions
 * **Repository Layer**: Acts as an abstraction between the application logic and data sources.